What is BFB's teaching philosophy?

 and interests.
 Each study generally takes one school year to complete,

 with the following exceptions.
-The Early American History for the primary level can take two years when taught in the early elementary years.
-The Western Expansion study is a one semester course as is the new History of California study.
-The U.S. and World History study is a two-year course.
+The Early American History for the primary level can be used over two years when taught in the early elementary grades.
+The Western Expansion study is a one semester course as is the History of California study.
+Lastly, the Geography Through Literature study is designed as a semester program but can be stretch out over an entire year if desired.

 To see our recommended grades 1-12 study sequence visit our Get Started page.